Donald Trump says he will be in courtroom for New York trial scrutinizing his business practices

 He and his lawyers have also argued that no one was harmed by anything in the financial statements.
 Banks he borrowed money from were fully repaid.
 Business partners made money.
 And Trump’s own company flourished.

-James' lawsuit is one of several legal headaches for Trump as he campaigns for a return to the White House in next year's election.
-He
+James’ lawsuit is one of several legal headaches for Trump as he campaigns for a return to the White House in next year’s election.
+Hesince March, accused of plotting to overturn his 2020 election loss, hoarding classified documents and falsifying business records related to hush money paid on his behalf.Indonesian president launches Southeast Asia’s first high-speed railway, funded by China

-since March, accused of plotting to overturn his 2020 election loss, hoarding classified documents and falsifying business records related to hush money paid on his behalf.___
+Indonesian President Joko Widodo has inaugurated Southeast Asia’s first high-speed railway, which begins its commercial operations on Monday, a key project under China’s Belt and Road infrastructure initiative that will drastically cut the travel time between two key citiesLate-night shows return after writers strike as actors resume talks that could end their standoffStock market today: Asian shares mixed as Japan business confidence rises and US shutdown is averted